 - Reputational damage.
 For instance, the company could suffer if hackers successfully gained access to sensitive data.

-Everyone who works for or with Coaching for Talent and iPapilio JS Ltd has some responsibility for ensuring data is collected, stored and handled appropriately.
+Everyone who works for or with Coaching to Reconnect has some responsibility for ensuring data is collected, stored and handled appropriately.

 Each team that handles personal data must ensure that it is handled and processed in line with this policy and data protection principles.